pairlab/leibnizgym/README.md

 # Leibniz Gym

 This repository provides IsaacGym environment for the tri-finger robot.
 However, the development work can be used to base other RL environments in IsaacGym as well.

 The project currently uses [RL-Games](https://github.com/Denys88/rl_games) for training agents.
 More support will follow based on demand.

+For list of contributors, check: [CONTRIBUTORS](CONTRIBUTORS).
+This code is released under [LICENSE](LICENSE).

 # Installation

-Details regarding installtion of IsaacGym can be found [here](isaacgym/docs/install.html).
+Details regarding installation of IsaacGym can be found [here](isaacgym/docs/install.html).
-For convinience these are summarized below as well.
+For convenience these are summarized below as well.
 We currently support the `Preview Release 2` version of IsaacGym.

 ### Prerequisites

 The code has been tested on Ubuntu 20.04 with Python 3.7.
 The minimum recommended NVIDIA driver version for Linux is `460.32` (dictated by support of IsaacGym).

 It uses [Anaconda](https://www.anaconda.com/) to create virtual environments.
 To install Anaconda, follow instructions [here](https://docs.anaconda.com/anaconda/install/linux/).

 ### Install IsaacGym in a new conda environment

 Run the IsaacGym installation script (`bash create_conda_env_rlgpu.sh`, provided in the downloaded IsaacGym zip):